Family Food on the Table

 And these whole wheat pumpkin muffins are one of our “restaurant/weekend” lunches for the kids.
 We know it will make them happy and eating, so we can enjoy our food, too.
 Beet hummus does the trick, as well.

-Plus, they freeze great.
-It’s so helpful to have healthy, homemade food like this on hand to make packing school lunch that much easier.
+It's so helpful to have healthy, homemade food like this on hand to make breakfast, school lunch packing and after school snacking that much easier.

 Hope you get as addicted to these as we are!